Skip to content

 QuestionSimple answer

-What is a client?The app, device, or experience that connects.
+What is a client?The app, device, browser flow, or experience that connects.

 What does it connect to?One hub.